jnozzi/cocoadev.com/SiteContent/General/DrawingOnTextViewInset.markdown

 ----

-Thank you for the help as half a day searching with [[NSTextView]] Mouse Event in Inset etc yielded nothing.
+Thank you for the help as half a day searching with General/NSTextView Mouse Event in Inset etc yielded nothing.
 I'm still new at this.
 I'll update this with the solution when I find it.

 ----